TJKoury/hoge_stuff/README.md

 - Track interactions with other addresses / smart contracts, create innate relational data models
 - Use tokens as in-app rewards / payment

-## Token Economics: Utility vs. Equity
+## Token Types: Utility vs. Equity

-Some tokens are meant to be used for a specific purpose, locking developers into an ecosystem.
-The value of these tokens is usually speculative, changing with the markets perception of the singular use-case or ecosystem.
+Some tokens are meant to be used for a specific purpose.
+The value of these tokens is speculative, changing with the markets perception of their use-case.
+Usually these tokens are associated with a single app or type of functionality (like advertisement or gaming).

-Others are [securities](https://www.investopedia.com/terms/h/howey-test.asp#:~:text=The%20Howey%20Test%20refers%20to,Securities%20Exchange%20Act%20of%201934), issued by organizations to investors as a way to share in the success of the enterprise.
+Others are [securities](https://www.investopedia.com/terms/h/howey-test.asp#:~:text=The%20Howey%20Test%20refers%20to,Securities%20Exchange%20Act%20of%201934), issued by companies to investors as a way to share in the success of the enterprise.
 These are "equity" tokens.
-Securities law applies to these, making use by a developer more difficult since compliance (in most countries) with security law is mandatory.
-Any legal issues with the organization can affect app developers through no fault of their own.
+The benefit of equity tokens lies in their value going up due to efforts of the company.
+Investment is made based on the company's potential, and success yields profit.

+## Tokenomics: Paying for a service vs. shared ownership

+Traditionally, apps are fee-for-use: a user pays a fee for access to features, whether up-front or by giving their attention to a third-party (in the case of advertiser-supported apps).

+## Why use Hoge

+Both Utility and Equity tokens can be useful, but have drawbacks:

+1. Are heavily reliant on a third-party
+2. Can change arbitrarily
+3. Lock developers into an ecosystem / specific use-case
+4. No control over issuance

+Hoge is a meme-token, and is deflationary by using a burn / reflection mechanism.

+It is an open-source brand, and has no default use-case or ecosystem.